andrefreitas/language-pseudocode/README.md

 ## Roadmap and ideas
 - Write a grammar
-- Support for classes, prints, optional typing,
+- Support for classes, prints and optional typing
 - Define a standard library for io, network, etc
 - Build a parser to analyze time complexity
 - Publish on Atom (when language will be more complete)